Weighted Problems

 10

-The tensor labels that associated with the weights can be accessed by
+The tensor labels associated with these weights can be accessed via:

 ProblemReductions.local_solution_spec(problem.problem)